LucasNH/Saddle-Points/README.md

 # Saddle-Points
 Finding Saddle Points in a Matrix

+Author of solution: Lucas Noritomi-Hartwig

-I do not take credit for this question.
+I did not authorquestion.
 Here is the link to the video where I first encountered this question: https://youtu.be/Wm5eLTeC9KM